digidotcom/xbee-java/examples/configuration/ResetModuleSample/ReadMe.txt

   Running the example
   -------------------
   First, build and launch the application.
-To test the functionality, check that the message the following message is printed out in the console of the launched application:
+To test the functionality, check that the following message is printed out in the console of the launched
+  application:

     "XBee module reset successfully"